suhas-uiux/MINOR_WORK/technical.md

 What is the difference between checked and unchecked exceptions in Java?
 Give examples of each.

 How do you create and use custom exceptions in Java?
 Provide a brief example.

+## 🔷 Programming
+# Basic Programming Questions

+5. Write a program to find the factorial of a number.
+6. Write a program to calculate the sum of the first n natural numbers.
+7. Write a program to reverse a string.
+8. Write a program to check if a number is a palindrome.
+9. Write a program to print the Fibonacci series up to n terms.
+10. Write a program to count the number of vowels in a given string.
+11. Write a program to find the GCD (Greatest Common Divisor) of two numbers.
+12. Write a program to check if a number is prime.
+13. Write a program to swap two numbers without using a temporary variable.
+14. Write a program to find the length of a string without using built-in functions.
+15. Write a program to print all the elements of an array.
+16. Write a program to find the sum of elements in an array.
+17. Write a program to remove duplicates from an array.
+18. Write a program to find the second largest element in an array.
+19. Write a program to sort an array using Bubble Sort.